syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/000_Customize_message_format/004_Macros_of_syslog-ng.md

 Available in {{ site.product.short_name }} version 3.4 and later.

+## ${MQTT_TOPIC}

+This macro is available in syslog-ng OSE 4.7 and later versions.
+The mqtt() source sets the `${MQTT_TOPIC}` name-value pair automatically for the messages it receives.
+This macro can be used when the name of the topic contains MQTT wildcards characters ($, +, #).
+For more information, see mqtt: Receiving messages from an MQTT broker.

 ## ${MSG}

 The ${MSG} macro is an alias of the ${MESSAGE} macro, using ${MSG} in